 The artwork has the character of a Tintin graphic novel (Herge was an influence on Tardi) and the thick lines, simple designs, and imaginative detail give it the quality of a storybook.
 Imagine Oliver Twist meets Jules Verne as a whimsical fantasy fable, a film made for kids but clever and creative enough for adults.
 It carries messages of environmental responsibility, anti-militarism, and scientific ethics, and in its own way celebrates science and technology as a public good, but only when undertaken with that in mind.
 Plus, it features spy rats with goggles and giant talking lizards, so what’s not to like?
 Animators Christian Desmares and Franck Ekinci make their respective directorial debuts.

-Rated PG.
-Netflix presents the English language version featuring the voices of Paul Giamatti, Susan Sarandon, J.K.
+The English language version features the voices of Paul Giamatti, Susan Sarandon, J.K.
 Simmons, Tony Hale, and others.

 Also available on DVD and Blu-ray and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.